Todd Kohlhepp's house

 The authorities spared Kohlhepp the death penalty after he agreed to plead guilty to seven counts of murder, two counts of kidnapping, and sexual assault.

-In May of 2017, he was given seven consecutive life sentences without the possibility of parole.
+In May 2017, he was given seven consecutive life sentences without the possibility of parole.

 He is currently incarcerated at the Broad River Correctional Institution in Columbia, South Carolina.